 A More Prepared Organization

 A mass alert system may be intended to communicate during an emergency, but should also be considered for any mass communication.
-When an organization needs to send an immediate and important notification to everyone or groups of its employees, the alert system can provide the ideal vehicle to get the message across reliably.
+When an organization needs to send an immediate and important notification to everyone in the organization or just to specified groups of its employees, the alert system can provide the ideal vehicle to get the message across reliably.

 Not all mass alert software is the same, so do your homework and find one with the following features and capabilities:

-Finally, find a provider with 24x7x365 support that assists with system integration, design, and deployment.
-The software should be intuitive and virtually maintenance free since most reside in the cloud, but during an emergency, you want to know you can reach a real person if you have any technical difficulties.
+Finally, find a provider with 24/7/365 support who assists with system integration, design, and deployment.
+The software should be intuitive and virtually maintenance-free since most reside in the cloud, but during an emergency, you want to know you can reach a real person if you have any technical difficulties.